 The liver is the second largest organ in the body and performs about 1500 critical biomechanical functions.
 The liver metabolizes medications, removes toxins from the body, and creates substances essential to life, such as the protein albumin and blood clotting factors.
 The liver is actively involved in nutrition as an intermediary to protein, carbohydrate, and fat digestion.
 Liver disease is one of the most challenging groups of conditions to treat and manage.
 Conditions that may result in liver disease and damage include:

 - Inherited portosystemic shunt (an abnormality of liver circulation)

 - Secondary damage from disease, drugs, or toxins

-Because the liver can regenerate and has a large functional reserve, damage to the liver must be fairly severe and advanced before any clinical signs are seen.
+Because the liver can regenerate and has a large functional reserve, damage to the liver must be fairly severe and advanced before clinical signs are seen.
 This means that a dog with liver disease may have suffered significant and longstanding metabolic imbalances before a diagnosis is made and a treatment plan created.

-This seems quite complicated.
 Will my dog always have to eat a special food and take medication?

 Managing liver disease in dogs is a complex process, and regular reassessments will ensure that your dog’s healing is moving in the right direction.
 You will monitor appetite, activity level, weight, and body condition.
-In addition, your veterinarian will need periodic updates of liver-related blood tests to evaluate the effectiveness of the treatment plan and the course of healing.
+In addition, your veterinarian will periodically monitor liver-related blood tests to evaluate the effectiveness of the treatment plan and the course of healing.
 Many dogs with liver disease can discontinue medications and eat regular life-stage maintenance food once their liver issue is resolved.
 That said, it all depends on the specific diagnosis.
 Dogs with chronic liver disease must generally eat a therapeutic diet and take some liver-support medication long-term.
 Your veterinarian will work with you to help you make the best decisions on behalf of your dog with liver disease.